tjmehta/baseerr/README.md

 # BaseError

-A solid BaseError class that supports custom properties and wrapping
+A solid BaseError class that supports custom properties and wrapping errors

 # Installation